 Mares Novice Hurdle

 Willie Mullins is aiming Relegate at this contest and I have no hesitation in nominating her for it.
 She won the Bumper last year here in some style and appears to have trained on.
-She will be up up against some very smart fillies who are also declared for this and the include the successful Posh Trish, Honeysuckle and Lust For Glory, but I take Mullin’s charge to scoop the honours.
+She will be up up against some very smart fillies who are also declared for this and the include the successful Posh Trish, Honeysuckle and Lust For Glory.
+Also a hot favourite has emerged in the form of Epatante, Nicky Henderson’s mare has won her last four, the latest at Exeter where she romped home.
+But I take Mullin’s charge to scoop the honours.

 The Kim Muir Challenge Cup

 This is a 3 mile 2 furlongs handicap chase for amateur riders and the 19 fences can prove quite a challenge.
-Mall Dini has won around Cheltenham so is high in the betting along with Sky Pirate and Marinero.
-But The Young Master from Neil Mulholland’s yard looks a stand-out contender to me.
+The Young Master from Neil Mulholland’s yard looks a stand-out contender to me.
 He does need good going and has won two from three this season, pulling up on his other start on soft.
 He usually has top amateur Mr S Waley-Cohen on his back giving him a great advantage in a race of this nature.
+Top Irish challenger is Any Second Now trained by T M Walsh, he was third in a Grade 2 at Navan on his latest outing and is to be respected.

 THE YOUNG MASTER.
 12/1